P-Claus/ft_printf/README.md

 </p>

 ## Overview
 As my second project in the Campus 19 common core, I chose to do ft_printf.
 In this project, I have to write a function that works in the same way as the standard printf function.
-The goal of this project is to work with variadic arguments and learn how they work.
+The goal of this project is to work with variadic arguments and learn how they work.<br><br>
+I didn't make the bonus and I know the code could be more efficient, but it was only my second project at Campus 19 and I passed.

 ## Mandatory
 The function needs to work with the following format specifiers